 Resealing an asphalt driveway can help prevent future issues as well as maintain its overall appearance.
 Depending on the climate and the condition of the asphalt, this task should be done every one to three years.
 There are DIY options available at home improvement stores, and not a lot of specialized equipment is necessary to do the job.
 With all that said, it can be a labor-intensive undertaking.

 Once the driveway surface is prepped, stage the driveway with buckets of sealant to reduce the need to walk over a freshly sealed area.
 Pour a coat of the sealant and spread it out with a squeegee or broom and then leave it to dry before the next coating is applied.
-When you are finished, the driveway will need 48 hours to fully dry, so this is a multiple-day project.
+When you are finished, the driveway will need 48 hours to fully dry, so this is a multi-day project.

 DIY or Professional Help?